 Medium | Installation of a crater in the gallery floor |

-Location | Gavin Brown’s Enterprise, New York |
+Where It Is Housed | Gavin Brown’s Enterprise, New York City, United States |

-Urs Fischer’s installation titled You (2007) is an artwork that is based on removal rather than addition.
+Urs Fischer’s installation titled You (2007) is an artwork that was based on removal rather than addition.
 In this work, Fischer transformed a gallery space in New York City by destroying its concrete floor.
 By tearing out the floor, Fischer created a void that he filled with dirt.

 This massive dirt crater created by the artist was over two meters deep and stretched to all corners of the white-walled gallery space, measuring approximately nine by eleven meters.